Sreeni2709/yFinanceDash/README.md

 The dashboard is designed for ease of use, allowing users to visualize and analyze financial data with real-time updates.

-You can access the live version of the dashboard here: [Interactive Stock Dashboard](https://yfinance-dash.streamlit.app/).
+You can access the live version of the dashboard here: .
 Please wake up the app if it is sleeping.

 ## Features